 Moreover, the legal cigarette industry in India is in the organized sector, is licensed and is completely compliant with all tobacco control and other regulations while non-cigarette products are largely produced in the unorganized sector where compliance and enforcement are extremely difficult.

 Consequently, the thrust of tobacco regulations is on the small legal cigarette segment of the tobacco industry providing a huge impetus to the illegal cigarette trade which is non-compliant with regulations in the country.
-As a result, illegal cigarette trade has more than doubled since 2005.
 According to Euromonitor International – a well-respected research organization – India is now the 4th largest market in the world.
 Illegal cigarettes now account for as much as 1/3rd of the Industry.

 Source: Euromonitor International, 2022

 Since illegal cigarettes do not adhere to government regulations, the growth in illegal cigarette trade undermines the tobacco control policies of the government and deliberately creates the impression that these products are safer than the legal, regulation-abiding domestic products.
 Moreover, illegal products do not use local tobaccos and hence, an increase in illegal trade impacts the livelihood of tobacco farmers in the country as demand for domestic tobaccos reduces further.

 These unintended consequences of extreme tobacco control regulations in India only underscore the need for the government to have policies/regulations which are equitable, rational, pragmatic and implementable.
 Given the rapid escalation in the growth of illegal products and the consequent impact on tobacco control policies of the government, there is an urgent need for the Government to make systemic policy intervention to ensure that regulations do not lead to uncontrollable adverse consequences for the Legal Industry and those engaged in the tobacco supply chain.